ihrimon/full-stack-career-toolkit/JavaScript/readme.md

 - [ ] Numbers & Math Functions
 - [ ] Control Flow (if/else, switch, ternary)
 - [ ] Loops (for, while, do-while, for...in, for...of)
+      for → When you need to run a loop a specific number of times.

+      while → When you want the loop to continue as long as a condition is true.

+      do...while → Ensures the loop runs at least once before checking the condition.

+      for...in → Used to iterate over the keys (properties) of an object.

+      for...of → Used to iterate over the values of an iterable (like arrays or strings).
 - [ ] Functions (declaration, expression, arrow functions)
 - [ ] Scope (Global, Local, Block, Lexical Scope)
 - [ ] Hoisting